Discover the ten best team building activities for small groups, and learn best practices to make sure they’re a success

 How to Make Your Small Group Team Building Activity Shine

 Team-building activities have the potential to significantly enhance your team’s cohesion, communication, and overall performance—but only if they’re done right.
-Timing, execution, and awareness of common challenges all play crucial roles in ensuring that your efforts truly benefit your team.
+Timing, execution, and awareness of common challenges all play crucial roles in ensuring that your team engagement activities truly benefit your team.

 When is the Right Time to Do a Small Group Team Building Activity?